rkimball/tinytcp/README.md

 ```
 so you will point your browser at http://192.168.1.23 in this example
 ### Linux
-Linux build has been tested on Ubuntu 14.04 and 16.04.
+Linux build has been tested on Ubuntu 22.04.
 It works fine in a Windows Hyper-v VM
-install of Ubuntu. tinytcp does not support in-tree building.
+install of Ubuntu.

 ```
 mkdir myproject